-- a) At the end of qualifying, the times achieved by each Driver will be officially published. - b) Unless otherwise outlined in the Supplementary Regulations for a Meeting, all grid positions will be determined by the gualifying times from fastest to slowest. - c) Competitors who are Disqualified from the qualifying session will be permitted to start from the rear of the grid. - Such Competitors will be placed on the grid in order of timed practice times from fastest (i) to slowest.
+- At the end of gualifying, the times achieved by each Driver will be officially published. (i) - (ii) Unless otherwise outlined in Championship, Series and/or the Supplementary Regulations for a Meeting, all grid positions for Heat/Race 1 will be determined by the gualifying times from fastest to slowest.

-d) If qualifying has not taken place, provisional licence holders must start at the rear of the entire Field.
+- (iii) Competitors who are Disgualified from the gualifying session will be permitted to start from the rear of the grid and will be placed on the grid in order of timed practice times from fastest to slowest. - (iv) If gualifying has not taken place, provisional licence holders must start at the rear of the entire Field.